iukadike/blog/_posts/2023-09-10-format-string-attack.md

 ### Modifying the Server Program’s Memory

 The objective of this task is to modify the value of the target variable that is defined in the server program.
-If this target variable holds an important value that can affect the control flow of the program; attackers can change the behavior of the program if they can modify this value.
+If this target variable holds an important value that can affect the control flow of the program, attackers can change the behavior of the program if they can modify this value.
 We know that the memory address of the target variable is `0x080e5068`

-#### Changing the value to a different value.
+#### Changing the value to a different value

 This task involves changing the content of the target variable to any value different from the original.
-The `%n` format specifier writes the number f characters that have been printed by printf() before its occurrence into an meemory address (This memory address corresponds to the corresponding argument for %n%).
+The `%n` format specifier writes the number of characters that have been printed by printf() before its occurrence into a memory address (this memory address corresponds to the corresponding argument for %n%).

-Since we know that our offset is 64, will need to write our code in such a way that the program will print out characters up to offset 63, then use `%n%` at offset 64 to modify the value stored in the memory address of the target variable we provided as the start of our input.
+Since we know that our offset is 64, we will need to write our code in such a way that the program will print out characters up to offset 63, then use `%n%` at offset 64 to modify the value stored in the memory address of the target variable we provided as the start of our input.

 ```python
 #!/usr/bin/python3